The Hansae Yes24 Foundation's International Cultural Exchange Exhibition,

 Wall text graphics : Natthorn Tansurat

-The production of this project is kindly supported by Gallery VER.
+The production of this project is partly supported by Gallery VER.

 Special Thanks